webrecorder/browsertrix/frontend/docs/docs/user-guide/archived-items.md

 To combine multiple archived items and download them all as a single WACZ file, add them to a collection and [download the collection](collection.md#download-a-collection).

-### Error Logs
+### Logs

-View a list of errors that may have been encountered during crawling.
-Clicking an error in the list will reveal additional information.
+View a list of errors and behavior logs that may have been encountered during crawling.
+Clicking a log in the list will reveal additional information.

-All log entries with that were recorded in the creation of the archived item can be downloaded in JSONL format by pressing the _Download Logs_ button.
+All log entries with that were recorded in the creation of the archived item can be downloaded in JSONL format by pressing the _Download All Logs_ button.

 ### Crawl Settings